rajerai/learning-library/oci-library/oci-hol/virtual-cloud-networks/intro/intro.md

 Estimated workshop time: 30 minutes

-### OCI Identity and Access Management Service
+### OCI Virtual Cloud Networks Service

-Oracle Cloud Infrastructure Identity and Access Management (IAM) Service lets you control who has access to your cloud resources.
-You control the types of access a group of users has and to which specific resources.
-The purpose of this lab is to give you an overview of the IAM Service components and an example scenario to help you understand how they work together.
+A Virtual Cloud Network (VCN) is a software-defined network that you set up in the Oracle Cloud Infrastructure data centers in a particular region.
+It enables your cloud resources to securely communicate through the internet with other instances running in OCI or your on-premises data centers.
+The purpose of this lab is to give you an overview of the VCN Service components and an example scenario to help you understand how to set up a VCN.

 There is a recording of the instructor going through this lab here: